3DprintFIT/netfabb-basic-download/README.md

 Netfabb Basic Download
 ======================

-Unoffial Netfabb Basic and/or Netfabb Free download archive.
+Unofficial Netfabb Basic and/or Netfabb Free download archive.

 > Netfabb Basic is a free (as in free beer) software for 3D Printing
 > and the STL file format.
 Numerous tools allow all steps of the fabrication